 Land Registry Fees

 We will in all cases possible lodge the application for registration electronically thus attracting the lower fee.
 In cases of some new build purchases or purchases of part of a title where a new title number is being created by the Land Registry for the property then this will not be possible and the higher sum will be payable.
 We will advise you on this when we have all the details of the transaction.
+Please note that Land Registry fees are due to increase in January 2022 when we will update this page accordingly.

 Property Price Electronic Postal